SIBI-MS/ChatWeb-ChatBot/README.md

 # ChatWeb

 ChatWeb ChatBot is an open-source chatbot that allows users to provide a website URL as input and ask questions based on the contents of the webpage.
-It is built using the Langchain framework, Streamlit for the user interface, the phi-3/Llama-2-7b-chat-hf model for natural language understanding and generation, and the Instruct embeddings model.
+It is built using the Langchain framework, Streamlit for the user interface, the phi-3 model for natural language understanding and generation, and the BAAI/bge-small-en-v1.5 embeddings model.

 ![ChatWeb Logo](chatweb.png)

 ## Features

 - Accepts website URLs as input and extracts information from the webpage.
-- Uses the phi-3/Llama-2-7b-chat-hf model for natural language understanding and generation.
+- Uses the phi-3 model for natural language understanding and generation.
 - Utilizes the Instruct embeddings model for understanding and processing textual data.
 - Provides a user-friendly interface powered by Streamlit.